Agile leadership: 'Align - empower' model of agile leadership

 This framework by Marc Solga (2021) strives to integrate the various ideas that have been floating around the concept of agile leadership.
 It defines the purpose of agile leadership as enabling people and teams to meet performance expectations and customer demands in business/task environments that are charged with VUCA (volatility, uncertainty, complexity, and ambiguity) and where process knowledge (knowing how to produce desired results) is weak.

-To achieve this, an agile leader needs to simultaneously foster divergence and convergence (Solga, 2021).
+To achieve this, an agile leader needs to simultaneously foster divergence and convergence.
 The former involves enabling and exploiting a multitude and diversity of options and possibilities to boost adaptiveness, that is to say, promote responsiveness, flexibility, and speed to effectively deal with dynamic change and disruptive challenges (the 'empower' component).
 The latter involves promoting alignment with overarching goals and standards as well as across teams (the 'align' component).

 Solga (2021) defines three 'alignment' practices and three 'empowerment' practices: